F-J-A/f-j-a.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Professor of Quantum Computing in Social Informatics focuses on the integration of quantum computing technologies in astrophysic.
-In an era in which the performance of conventional computers is reaching its limits, quantum computing is opening up new horizons for solving complex engineering problems..
+Professor of Quantum Computing in Social Informatics with a focus on the integration of quantum computing technologies in astrophysics.
+A special topic at a time when the performance of conventional computers is reaching its limits, quantum computing opens up new horizons for solving complex technical problems.
 {style="text-align: justify;"}